cs582/CLIP_implementation/README.md

 While far from a strong conclusion, this might serve as compelling evidence to prove this statement.

-The following results show the performance of the models after being trained for 4 epochs only on a singl[Downloads](..%2F..%2FDownloads)e RTX TITAN X (a total of 7.3 days).
+The following results show the performance of the models after being trained for 4 epochs only on a single RTX TITAN X (a total of 7.3 days).

 This is a demo of the largest model (ViT-B@224px), it shows